 Where did this work begin?

 I began this work with Nicole Westmarland in 2012 when we investigated the experiences of Lucy who is a survivor of child rape and other forms of sexual abuse.
 Lucy participated in a restorative justice conference and her positive experience, and the insights from the other professionals involved in the conference, suggests the possibility that restorative justice may provide some measure of justice for survivors of sexual violence.
 Lucy’s experiences changed my approach and has influenced my work ever since.
-You can read our research briefing which summarises Lucy’s experiences and our research findings (left), as well as reading the academic article here (and link below).
+You can read our research briefing which summarises Lucy’s experiences and our research findings (left), as well as reading the full research findings and academic article here.

 Influencing Policy Changes